Water Filter Vs Purifier: Which One Guarantees Safer Drinking Water?

 • Chemicals and toxins: Purifiers can remove harmful chemicals like chlorine, pesticides, and volatile organic compounds (VOCs) that may be present in water sources.

-• Heavy metals: Water purifiers are effective in reducing the presence of heavy metals like lead, mercury, and arsenic, which can have detrimental health effects.
+• Heavy metals: Water purifiers effectively reduce heavy metals like lead, mercury, and arsenic, which can have detrimental health effects.

 • Sediments and particles: Purifiers can filter out sediments, rust, sand, and other particles that may be present in water, improving its visual clarity and taste.